mindspore-ai/docs/docs/mindinsight/docs/source_en/mindinsight_install.md

 ## Installation Methods

-You can install MindInsight either by pip or by source code.
+You can install MindInsight either by pip or by source code or by Docker.

 ### Installation by pip